 - Cotton ball

-How to start a fire with a battery:
+How to start fire using battery:

 Step 1: Place pad of steel wool on a flat surface.